A multi-use precinct hosting major and local events and activities.

 It’s well connected to Perth city and surrounds via public transport, pedestrian and cycle networks, and has scenic views to the Swan River and Perth city skyline.

-It will be open to a wide range of visitors, park users, nearby residents, events, sporting, cultural and community organisations, as Burswood Park is now.
+It will remain open to a wide range of visitors, park users, nearby residents, events, sporting, cultural and community organisations, as Burswood Park is now.
 Community, cultural and sporting organisations will be encouraged to use the precinct for their events and activities.

 Yes, Burswood Park will be open for general community and visitor use, just as it is currently utilised.